prateekt/ezplotly/README.md

 EP.plotAll([exampleHist,exampleScatter])
 ```

-There's also a bioinformatics extension (EasyPlotly_bio) in the works for making common bioinformatics plots.
+There's also a bioinformatics extension (EasyPlotly_bio) in the works for making common bioinformatics plots such as qqplots, chromosome rolling medians, chromsome count bar charts, and chromosome histograms.